Azure/iotedge-lorawan-starterkit/docs/spikes/moduleclient_upstream_messages.md

 ## Load test result

+`Connected_Factory_Load_Test_Scenario` was chosen as test for understanding the behaviour of the proposed approach.

 After modifying the 2.0.0 code base with the required changes, the test bench was setup with 1500 leaf devices, running in 2 factories, with 1 LNS per factory and 2 concentrators per LNS.
 IoT Hub was sized to 1x S3 unit, in order to not be throttled on twin operations.

-While executing the `Connected_Factory_Load_Test_Scenario`, we were able to observe that no upstream message was dropped.
+While executing the test, we were able to observe that no upstream message was dropped.
 Nevertheless, the "connection ping-pong" caused other issues like delays in twin updates, causing some delays/retries for OTAA join requests, and inability of sending acknowledgment on time for the expected receive windows (20% of the acknowledgements was dropped).

 ## Conclusions